qwertxzy/nozama-api/README.md

 `POST /login`

 **Arguments**
-- `"username":string` the username used to globally identify a user
+- `"email":string` the email address used to globally identify a user
-- `"password":string` the password of the user in the form of a salted hash with their username
+- `"password":string` the user's password

 **Response**